 There have been a lot of articles floating around recently talking about the most vegan-friendly cities in the U.S. or the most vegan-friendly cities in the world.
-However, if you look these articles, you’ll notice one thing in common – there is no rubric or basis for choosing certain cities beyond the fact that the writer ate good vegan food there.
-When the articles were first posted on social media, people took to the comments and voiced their disapproval of the choice of certain cities (like Helsinki, which has hardly any vegan restaurants, or Detroit, which only has a handful) and omission of others.
+However, if you look these articles, you’ll notice one thing in common – there is no rubric or basis for choosing certain cities beyond the fact that the writer had some good vegan food there.

 So, naturally, we decided to write our own list to the most vegan-friendly cities in Europe – based on facts and with some parameters.